Meredith Hand (BA'01)

 She was 15 when her Bedford, N.S. high school band went on a musical exchange trip to Cuba.
 It was Meredith’s first real exposure to Spanish and she was blown away by the beauty of the language.

-Since her high school didn’t offer any Spanish classes, she got involved in the small but vibrant Latin dancing community in Halifax.
+Since her high school didn’t offer any Spanish courses, she got involved in the small but vibrant Latin dancing community in Halifax.

 “I like dancing, but it was mainly to learn Spanish—to learn how to count and say ‘left’ and ‘right,’ ” she says.
 “It was a great way for me to have fun and learn a bit of Spanish at the same time.”

 Meredith’s initial plan for university was to do a degree in International Development Studies (IDS) and study Spanish on the side.
 But as she took more Spanish courses, she realized language was her passion and switched to a combined honours in Spanish and Linguistics.

 A semester spent in Salamanca, Spain in her third year at Dal reinforced her decision.
 She immediately fell in love with the country and knew she wanted to return to keep working on her language skills.

 “I didn’t know what I was doing after my undergrad, so I decided to apply for a job in Madrid as a teaching assistant for the school board,” she says.
 “They work in the classroom as examples of their native forms of English and native culture—whether they’re from Canada, the U.K., Australia, or wherever.”